adieuadieu/serverless-chrome/docs/chrome.md

 ./scripts/ec2-build.sh chromium canary 64.0.3272.0
 ```

-The version can also be ommitted.
+The version can also be omitted.
 This will build the latest version based on the channel (one of `stable`, `beta`, or `dev`).
 Canary builds require an explicit version to be defined.

-If successfull, the binary will show up in the S3 bucket.
+If successful, the binary will show up in the S3 bucket.
 Check the CloudWatch `serverless-chrome-automation` log group [logs](https://console.aws.amazon.com/cloudwatch/home?region=us-east-1#logStream:group=/serverless-chrome-automation;streamFilter=typeLogStreamPrefix) for errors.

 EC2 Spot Instance specifications such as instance type or spot price can be configured via [`/aws/ec2-spot-instance-specification.json`](/aws/ec2-spot-instance-specification.json).